-- Reputational risk mitigated by high standards, protocols, policies and procedures, along with robust safeguarding policies and procedures with the school. - Performance risk mitigated by high quality recruitment, CPD, practice coupled with robust monitoring. - Financial Risk The principal financial risks are a reduction in pupil numbers, reduction in central government funding, unbudgeted increase in teaching or support staff costs, or unbudgeted major capital repairs.
-The risks presented here are mitigated by careful budgeting, practices within the school and the academy's will and drive to seek additional external funding streams. - Risks associated with personnel mitigated by robust policy and personnel management.
+- Reputational risk mitigated by... - Performance risk mitigated by... - Financial risk The principal financial risks are a reduction in pupil numbers, reduction in central government funding, unbudgeted increase in teaching or support staff costs, or unbudgeted major capital repairs.
+The risks presented here are mitigated by... - Risks associated with personnel mitigated by...

-The Academy Trust practices through its Board, namely the Governing Body and the constituted subcommittees, risk management principles.
+The Academy Trust practices through its Board, namely the Governing Body and the constituted sub-committees, risk management principles.
 Any major risks highlighted at any sub-committee are brought to the main Board with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.